-One of my favorite podcast episodes this summer was with Joseph Goldstein on Ten Percent Happier titled ‘Getting Over Yourself’ (#364).
-Not as harsh a reckoning as the title, but a really clear explanation of the idea of Self, or no-self.
+One of my favorite podcast episodes last summer was with Joseph Goldstein on Ten Percent Happier titled ‘Getting Over Yourself’ (#364).
+Not as harsh a reckoning as the title, but a beautifully simple explanation of the idea of Self, or no-self.

 The word ‘Self’ is a designation to you, like the word ‘River’ is to flowing water.
 ‘I am’ is an eddy to the flow of the water.
 An eddy is defined as a circular movement of water, counter to a main current, causing a small whirlpool.

 It's the spiral movement, the coils of manifestation, that creates a center and a ‘whole’.

 There is nothing to say about the last couple of years that you don’t already know.
 We've all been in this together.
 Swimming in the ebbs and flows, the tides and currents.

 For me, the first half of 2021 felt like a kind of PTSD.
 I stopped taking orders in the spring & summer to allow some space to catch up, rebuild & restructure.
 The pile was too high and the list too long.
 I was constantly behind the 8-ball and scrambling amidst so many delays and constraints.

 My Virgo-rising nature was seriously challenged.
 I had to let go of timeliness for mental health & well-being and accept that things have changed and that no amount of pushing would make anything move faster, or smoother.
 I am a ‘to-do list’ person and while my list was always big, it became unmanageable- I literally became a walking to-do list- not a good thing.